-Ole Miss’s improbable tournament came to a bitter end after the Rebels lost an early eight-run lead to the deep Vanderbilt lineup.
+Ole Miss’ improbable tournament run came to a bitter end after the Rebels lost an early eight-run lead to the deep Vanderbilt lineup.

 The Rebels had the Commodore bullpen active early.
-After back to back walks from Patrick Raby, Cole Zabowski ripped one to left centerfield to give Ole Miss its first early lead of the week.
-Another run came in when a throwing error allow Tyler Keenan to stride in from third.
+After back-to-back walks from Patrick Raby, Cole Zabowski ripped one to left centerfield to give Ole Miss its first early lead of the week.
+Another run came in when a throwing error allowed Tyler Keenan to stride in from third.